ekg/grufinity/README.md

 # GRUfinity: Efficient Long-Context RNN Language Model

+**Development Status**: This project is being improved following best practices from Burn examples.
+See [TODO.md](TODO.md) for the current improvement plan.

 GRUfinity is a Rust implementation of the simplified Gated Recurrent Unit (GRU) architecture using the Burn machine learning framework.
 This implementation features two key innovations:

 1. **Parallel Associative Scan** - Enables efficient parallel computation of recurrent networks